|

 Spruce

 Strong and light, this is the most common top.
-About 90% of the steel-string guitars
+About 90 percent of the steel-string guitars

 made today use spruce.
 It has a well-balanced tone for both low and high